d-oit/roo-code-memory-bank/test-sh/system-prompt-architect.md

     - "  2.
 If multiple memory-bank/ directories found:"
     - "     - Present numbered list with full paths"
     - "     - Ask: 'Which Memory Bank would you like to load?
 (Enter number)'"
-    - "     - Load selected Memory Bank"
+    - "     - Once selected, read ALL files in that memory-bank directory"
     - "  3.
 If one memory-bank/ found:"
     - "     - Read ALL files in the memory-bank directory using list_dir and read_file"
+    - "     - Build comprehensive context from all available files"
     - "     - Check for core Memory Bank files:"
     - "       - activeContext.md"
     - "       - productContext.md"